Explore Preston's oldest and largest Grade II* listed park...

 - Noticeboards, directional signs and information boards

 - Grotto and decorative garden

-Alongside a network of walking and cycling paths, Moor Park is a haven for sport and activities.
+Alongside a network of footpaths and cycle paths, Moor Park is a haven for sports and activities.
 The park currently boasts:

 - Two multi-use games areas